Good form is essential to prevent injury and maximize results.

 2/ Specialized Studios

-Studios that teach Pilates, Barre or certain styles of yoga such as Iyengar and Hatha, provide a really good opportunity to build body awareness and develop the muscles needed for good form.
+Studios that teach Pilates, Barre or certain styles of yoga such as Iyengar and Hatha, provide a really good opportunity to build body awareness.
 The purpose of these workouts is to strengthen and lengthen muscles needed for good posture.
-Plus most studios offer different levels and the instructors are good about correcting your form and suggesting modifications during mixed classes.
+Most studios offer different levels and the instructors are good about correcting your form and suggesting modifications during mixed classes.
 Learning the exercises and sequences happens pretty quickly but developing strength, flexibility and awareness requires practice.

 3/ Small Group Classes

 Small group classes are another good option especially if everyone is starting at the same level.
 The key to making these classes really effective is having a goal and asking the instructor for some input on what you need to do to achieve it.
 Your goal could be as simple as perfecting your push up.
 Not an easy goal but a good one for improving form.

 Large mixed level classes are generally not the best place to learn form, but any class is better than no class.
 Ask the instructor for modifications prior to class, listen carefully to the verbal cues and use the mirrors when possible to monitor your own form.